ovidiusf/weather-app/README.md

 - City Name Search
 - Button for searching and 'Enter' key functionality
-- Visual error feature if an incorrect city was entered
+- Visual error is displayed, if an incorrect city was entered
+- Loading animation, replacing old 'Loading' text; 1 second delay was added to display this effect.

 ## To be done